vlatrof/android-navigation-component-demo/README.md

-# Android application demonstrating how to use Navigation Component
+# Android application demonstrating how to use Android Jetpack Navigation Component